slerman12/Help-me/7-Ongoing.md

 $x$ $\coloneqq$ $\emptyset$.

-That is the empty set, as described in the [context reminder](#reminder-of-context-mentioned-in-first-disproof).
+That is the empty set, as shown in the [context reminder](#reminder-of-context-mentioned-in-first-disproof).

 ## Propositions